EdgeApp/edge-docs/source/index.html.md

 ![Manage UI](#https://airbitz.co/go/wp-content/uploads/2016/08/Screen-Shot-2016-08-26-at-12.50.26-PM.png)

-# Wallet Plugin API
+# Edge Wallet Plugin API

-Airbitz plugins are a way to include additional functionality into the Airbitz Mobile Bitcoin Wallet on iOS and Android.
-They are currently used to buy and sell bitcoin through Glidera, and purchase discounted Starbucks and Target cards through Foldapp.
+Edge Wallet plugins are a way to include additional functionality into Edge Wallet on iOS and Android.
+They are currently used to buy and sell bitcoin through Glidera & Bity.com, and purchase discounted Starbucks and Target cards through Foldapp.

-The plugin API provides a subset of the entire Airbitz SDK which allows the plugin to access the currently logged in user's wallet to request sends and receives.
+The Wallet Plugin API provides a subset of the entire Edge SDK which allows the plugin to access the currently logged in user's wallet to request sends and receives.

 These pages serve as an introduction on writing your own plugins.
 You only need basic web development skills to build your own plugin.
 If you can write HTML, CSS and Javascript, you can easily write a plugin and run it on Android and iOS.

+> ************* Needs Update *************

-# Creating a plugin
+## Creating a plugin

 Airbitz plugins are just single page HTML files, with all the resources compiled in.
 That means that the javascript libraries, stylesheets and whatever else are all included in one monolithic HTML file.